 MCHC has acquired a 985 m2 lot in Fort Bonifacio which it plans to develop into an office building for lease.
+MCHC acquired, at the end of 2014, two additional condominium office units in Citibank Tower which are currently leased out.
+At the end of 2016, MCHC also acquired one floor of office condo units in the JMT Condominium Building which are also currently leased out.
 As of 31 December 2016, the above land and properties are not subject to any mortgages, liens or encumbrances.

-ITEM 3.
 LEGAL PROCEEDINGS

 For the past six (6) years up to the present, there are no proceedings involving, and to the best of knowledge threatened against the Registrant.
-As of 26 April 2017, none of the current directors, or nominees for election as director, executive officer, underwriter or control person of the Registrant has been involved in or in the subject of any bankruptcy petition, conviction by final judgment, or is the subject of any order judgment or decree, or involved in any violation of a securities of commodities law.
+As of May 26, 2017, none of the current directors, or nominees for election as director, executive officer, underwriter or control person of the Registrant has been involved in or in the subject of any bankruptcy petition, conviction by final judgment, or is the subject of any order judgment or decree, or involved in any violation of a securities of commodities law.